jobindj/viva-workshop/docs/2-4-git-remote-repo.md

 Note the issue number for later reference

-Commit the changes to the README using `git commit`

 ## 2. Push

 Now you are ready to push the changes you made in your branch to the remote repo